Last Updated on January 5, 2026 by Maged kamel

 I have included a snapshot of Table 2-4 to quickly review the main difference between CM #14 & CM #15.
 The carbon steel categories have increased to 8 items, and the HSS sections have also changed.

-The 2016-Specification for Steel, regarding materials, is shown in the next slide.
+The 2016 Specification for Steel, regarding materials, is shown on the next slide.

-The latest Specifications for steel regarding materials are shown in the next slide.
+The latest AISC Specification AISC-360-22 for steel materials is shown on the next slide.

 #1.
 Find the gross and net area for a plate of 8x 3/4″ with 7/8″ bolt.